 Flose Boursiquot is a Haitian-born writer, spoken word artist, and political campaign manager.
 Flose has two published works: Close Your Eyes, Now Breathe (2017) and loudmouth (2018).
-Flose’s poem "It's we" has been selected to appear in A Garden Of Black Joy: Global Poetry From The Edges of Liberation & Living! — a University of Minnesota Press and Button Poetry publication.
+Flose’s poem "It's We" has been selected to appear in A Garden Of Black Joy: Global Poetry From The Edges of Liberation & Living! — a University of Minnesota Press and Button Poetry partnership.
 Flose's work has been published in Foliate Oak Literary Magazine, the Huffington Post, on Blavity, in the Delray Newspaper, and in 2017, BET named Flose one of its millennial poets to watch.
 The Malala Foundation's Assembly Platform featured Flose’s story and poem “March on Sister” in their September 2018 issue.

 Flose teaches spoken word poetry to adults and children and is a founding member of kärnl moon.
 Both of her collections can be found on Amazon, in select Barnes and Noble stores, and at local South Florida Bookstores: The Book Cellar in Lake Worth and Poetic Justice Books & Arts in Port St. Lucie.